Globski/AirBnB_clone/README.md

 - What is **kwargs and how to use it
 - How to handle named arguments in a function

-## HTML, CSS, and front-end development:
-- What is HTML
-- How to create an HTML page
-- What is a markup language
-- What is the DOM
-- What is an element / tag
-- What is an attribute
-- How does the browser load a webpage
-- What is CSS
-- How to add style to an element
-- What is a class
-- What is a selector
-- How to compute CSS Specificity Value
-- What are Box properties in CSS

 ## Command Interpreter

 The command interpreter is a Python-based CLI that provides a shell for interacting with hbnb objects.
 It allows users to perform various operations on objects, such as creating, retrieving, updating, and deleting them.
 It supports the following functionalities: